arturobminski/academic-web/content/authors/admin/_index.md

   - Visitors
 ---

-Better understanding my surroundings and the world, and sharing my insights, is fundamental to most of what I do at work, in school, and in life at large.
+Better understanding society, and sharing my insights, is fundamental to most of what I do.

 From the Paris School of Economics, I am well trained in using quantitative tools, including R, Stata, and GIS, to analyze data for policy relevant insights.
 In addition, I have the theoretical underpinnings in topics such as education, development, political economy, and public economics to put them into context.

 Currently, as a Research Assistant at the Stockholm School of Economics, I work on topics such as immigration, education, political representation, and the COVID-19 epidemic.

-You are very welcome to read more here on my website as well as on my [Linkedin](http://www.linkedin.com/in/arturobminski).